openhab/openhab-docs/ui/addons-store.md

 Automation provides technologies that allow you to write rules and scripts.

 - **Languages & Technologies**
-  openHAB comes with three languages by default: Rules DSL, ECMAScript 5.1, and Blockly while this section allows to install more languages and technologies but just installing them from this place.
+  openHAB comes with two languages by default: Rules DSL and Blockly (which requires a JavaScript Scripting automation add-on to be installed) while this section allows to install more languages and technologies.
   To know more about them click on the respective tile.

-- **Rule templates** provide you with solutions already written for certain usecases t Rule templates can be used when you have a common use case for a rule and for instance need to bootstrap several of them, or share with others how to solve that use case in a configurable manner.
+- **Rule templates** provide you with solutions already written for certain usecases.
+  Rule templates can be used when you have a common use case for a rule and for instance need to bootstrap several of them, or share with others how to solve that use case in a configurable manner.
-  These will appear in the Main UI when you create a new rule, and will present you with the configuration parameters - after the rule is created, the pre-configured rule modules (triggers, conditions, actions) will appear based on your choices.
+  These will appear in Main UI when you create a new rule, and will present you with the configuration parameters - after the rule is created, the pre-configured rule modules (triggers, conditions, actions) will appear based on your choices.

 - Block Libraries, community extensions to the [Blockly](/docs/configuration/blockly/) toolbox These libraries extend the core blockly library with many useful blocks that might else be a bit too specific for the core block library or just fills the gap where a core block is still missing.